glouppe/info8002-large-scale-data-systems/lecture6.md

 .bold[Disclaimer]

-GFS (and HDFS) are not a good fit for:
+GFS is not a good fit for:
 - Low latency data access (in the ms range).
-    - Solution: distributed databases, such as HBase.
+    - Solution: distributed databases.
 - Many small files.
 - Constantly changing data.